FuzzyMainframes/Awesome-Mainframes/README.md

 ## Mainframe Blogs
 ## Courses
-* [The Complete Mainframe Professional Course : TSO/ISPF](https://www.udemy.com/course/the-complete-mainframe-professional-course-tso-ispf/) (UDEMY) The Complete Mainframe Professional Course : TSO/ISPF by Abhishek Rathi. *"The first step in learning about Mainframes.
+* [The Complete Mainframe Professional Course : TSO/ISPF](https://www.udemy.com/course/the-complete-mainframe-professional-course-tso-ispf/) (UDEMY) by Abhishek Rathi. *"The first step in learning about Mainframes.
 4 Courses in 1.
 Covers TSO, ISPF, JCL, VSAM, COBOL and CICS."*
-* [Mainframe : The Complete TSO/ISPF from Beginner to Expert](https://www.udemy.com/course/master-tso-ispf-on-mainframe-from-scratch-to-advanced-level/) (UDEMY) - Mainframe : The Complete TSO/ISPF from Beginner to Expert by Sandeep Kumar. *"Best TSO/ISPF Course.
+* [Mainframe : The Complete TSO/ISPF from Beginner to Expert](https://www.udemy.com/course/master-tso-ispf-on-mainframe-from-scratch-to-advanced-level/) (UDEMY) by Sandeep Kumar. *"Best TSO/ISPF Course.
 TSO and ISPF commands are explained in detail.
 Simplified COBOL covered as bonus along with JCL."*
-* [Mainframe: The Complete JCL Course from Beginner to Expert](https://www.udemy.com/course/the-complete-jcl-course-from-beginner-to-expert-on-mainframe/) (UDEMY) Mainframe: The Complete JCL Course from Beginner to Expert by Sandeep Kumar. *"Become an expert on JCL.
+* [Mainframe: The Complete JCL Course from Beginner to Expert](https://www.udemy.com/course/the-complete-jcl-course-from-beginner-to-expert-on-mainframe/) (UDEMY) by Sandeep Kumar. *"Become an expert on JCL.
 Jcls are used for COBOL Programs.
 Procedures, Utilities, GDG and basics of TSO/ISPF are covered"*
-* [IBM z/OS Mainframe Practitioner Professional Certificate](https://www.coursera.org/professional-certificates/ibm-z-mainframe#courses) (COURSEA) This is actually a collection of 3 courses: [Introduction to Enterprise Computing](https://www.coursera.org/learn/introduction-enterprise-computing), [Getting Started on Mainframe with z/OS Commands and Panels](https://www.coursera.org/learn/z-commands-and-panels), and [Basic System Programming on IBM Z](https://www.coursera.org/learn/system-programming).
+* [IBM z/OS Mainframe Practitioner Professional Certificate](https://www.coursera.org/professional-certificates/ibm-z-mainframe#courses) (COURSEA) This is actually a collection of 3 courses by Jeff Bisti: [Introduction to Enterprise Computing](https://www.coursera.org/learn/introduction-enterprise-computing), [Getting Started on Mainframe with z/OS Commands and Panels](https://www.coursera.org/learn/z-commands-and-panels), and [Basic System Programming on IBM Z](https://www.coursera.org/learn/system-programming).